hilalturkaslan/Data/README.md

- ai for do data app case study
+ ai for sample do data app case study